How To Apologize To Your Kid When You Screw Up

 Love means always having to say you’re sorry.
 Couples get this.
-They understand apologies are necessary in order to ensure they keep doing stuff like having sex and not sleeping on the couch.
+They understand apologies are necessary in order to ensure they keep doing stuff like being intimate and not sleeping on the couch.
 Parents, however, no matter how often they say sorry to each other, are often loathe to extend the courtesy of an apology to their kids.
 Apologies, after all, can erode authority, and making amends via gifts produces more consistent results.
 But there’s a practical reason for showing remorse: Unapologetic parents raise unapologetic kids.

 “What we’re doing as parents is teaching kids how to be good human beings,” says Dr. Laura Markham, author of Peaceful Parent, Happy Kids.
 “It doesn’t happen through lectures, but what they actually experience.”